wimglenn/advent-of-code-data/README.rst

 Cache invalidation?
 -------------------

-``aocd`` saves puzzle inputs, answers, names, and your bad guesses to avoid hitting the AoC servers any more often than strictly necessary (this also speeds things up).
+``aocd`` saves puzzle inputs, answers, prose, and your bad guesses to avoid hitting the AoC servers any more often than strictly necessary (this also speeds things up).
 All data is persisted in plain text files under ``~/.config/aocd``.
 To remove any caches, you may simply delete whatever files you want under that directory tree.